 In short, colocation offers the control and customization of an on-site network while enjoying the flexibility of a data center.
 Depending on your vendor, you may even be able to outsource services like 24/7 monitoring and support with a bundled colocation package.
 Just be aware that colocation generally requires a robust internal IT team to oversee day-to-day network functions.

 Many providers use the words “cloud services” and “hosted service” interchangeably.
 However, this commingling can introduce some confusion.
 While both deliver the infrastructure, maintenance, management, and support for a comprehensive network solution, most cloud service providers pair their hosted solutions with a more robust Software-as-a-Service (SaaS) platform.

 A prime example of a cloud solution that goes above and beyond a hosted service is Microsoft Office 365.
 With Office 365, your organization not only gains access to public cloud resources; your team also enjoys the added benefits of a holistic office productivity platform with tools like Microsoft Word and Outlook integrated with the larger platform.
 Fundamentally, cloud services go above and beyond what’s possible with a hosted environment by providing broader managed IT services.

 Long Island IT Support

 Are you ready to take your business operations to the next level by migrating your network to a hosted or cloud environment?
 To maximize your cloud capabilities, you need a team of IT experts leveraging a solution for your needs and goals.
+And you can leave the cloud hosting terminology to us!
 When you partner with Hi-Tek Data, our team works to accomplish just that, so your organization has access to the technology you need to succeed today while preparing for tomorrow.